I am a chronically late person.

 The more anxious/stressed I get, the worse I am at managing time.
 As soon as I’m upset/stressed out or generally anxious, being able to stick to a rigid timetable goes right out the window.
 I barely know what day it is, I just know I have to get this thing I’m working on done.

-Things you, an on-time person needs to remember when dealing with us, laties:
+Things, you, an on-time person need to remember when dealing with us, laties:

 – We understand that your time is important, and are not late because we don’t care.
 It’s the opposite.
 Late people like me, care a whole lot.
 I start hating myself the minute I realise I’m running late, and can even be surprised I’ve managed to do it yet again.
 But it’s a personal issue.
 We’re not doing it to ruin your day, or show you that we have no regard for you – as much as it’s hair-pulling-out annoying – It’s a personality fault.